 Enable reply prevention in your settings

-You’ll see a toggle with two options under ‘Prevent replies to closed conversations’.
+You’ll see a toggle with two options once you open this section:

 For each option you can define a delay (in days).
 After that time limit a conversation can no longer be replied to by a customer:

-👆This example shows that users can reply to closed conversations for up to a week.
+👆This example shows that visitors can reply to closed conversations for up to 5 days.

 If this is switched off, customers will be able to reply to a closed conversation at any time, which will reopen it.